Workplace Burnout Support: When High-Functioning Burnout Sits at the Desk Next to You

 AXA’s 2023 Mind Health Study likewise found that 48% of UK employees describe themselves as emotionally exhausted even while “functioning well.”

-Why employees don’t speak up
+Why people don’t speak up

 Where a workplace counsellor fits in